 These awards are not means-tested, but are limited in financial value and generally worth around 5% of the annual school fees.

 In Years 7 and 9 we award Academic and Music Scholarships.
 All candidates who sit our entrance tests are automatically considered for an Academic Scholarship; there is no need to apply.
 Applications are required for the Music Scholarships.
-The deadline for Year 7 and Year 9 Music Scholarship applications for entry in 2018 is 8 December 2017.
-Please complete the Music Scholarship form and return it to the Admissions Office with your child’s registration form.
+The deadline for Year 7 and Year 9 Music Scholarship applications for entry in 2019 is 8 December 2018.
+Please complete the Music Scholarship form and return it to the Admissions Office with your child’s registration form by the registration deadline.